Java Operators - Types, Examples and Precedence

 Operator Type Symbols Description

-Increment / Decrement ++, -- Increase or decrease a value by 1.
+Increment / Decrement ++, -- Used to increase or decrease value by 1.

 1. Arithmetic Operator